Fontaine (Genshin Impact)

 Fontaine (枫丹 (Fēngdān)) is a fictional nation in the video game Genshin Impact, developed by miHoYo.
 The region became officially available to players on August 16, 2023, with the release of version 4.0.
 Fontaine is the fifth of seven nations in the game to be released.
-Located north of the deserts of Sumeru, Fontaine's ideal is justice and represents the element of water (Hydro).
+It is located north of the deserts of Sumeru and west of Mondstadt.
 Fontaine serves as the primary setting for Chapter 4 of the game's main storyline.

-Fontaine is based on European countries during the Industrial Revolution era, particularly France and the United Kingdom.
+Fontaine is based on Western European countries during the Industrial Revolution era, particularly France and the United Kingdom.
 Its design incorporates artistic styles such as baroque and art deco, and its soundtrack features performances using classical European instruments.
 The underwater environments and gameplay mechanics, which differ from those on land, have received positive reviews from critics, though some character outfits originating from Fontaine have sparked controversy.

 Creation and design

 Scenes and gameplay

 Information about Fontaine was first disclosed by miHoYo on June 23, 2023.
 Fontaine is the fifth of seven nations in Genshin Impacts fictional world of Teyvat to be released.
 It represents the element of Hydro and is the setting of chapter 4 of the game's storyline.
 It is known for its flourishing science and culture, making it the most technologically advanced region in Teyvat.
 The name "Fontaine" comes from the French word for "fountain" or "spring".
 The development team began designing Fontaine in early 2021, drawing inspiration from the natural landscapes and historical cultures of European countries such as France and the United Kingdom during the Industrial Revolution.
 The design also incorporates steampunk elements.
 To emphasize the region's technological advancement, the team created a comprehensive system of clockwork mechanisms known as "clockwork meka".